 Proposal (no consensus):

-If pre-configured, the mechanism given below replaces the RSRP-based SyncRefUE selection only for P6 and P6’ priority case.
+If pre-configured per carrier, the mechanism given below replaces the RSRP-based SyncRefUE selection only for P6 and P6’ priority case.

 For the prioritization among references of the same priority for P6/P6’ UE, UEs select the lowest SLSS ID SyncRefUE among the SyncRefUEs with RSRP>threshold.